IJeffray/A540R260_PGA_ARM3_FPA/README.md

 This is my implementation of an ARM3 processor card for Acorn A540/R260 machines, with FPA socket.
 The ARM3 is of the PGA144 variety.

-This has not yet been built.
+One has been built and tested with a plastic PGA ARM3 and FPA10 - all operated as expected.

 ## Licence